ochrons/scalaworld-scalajs/README.md

 # Scala World Scala.js workshop
-Scala.js project base for Scala World 2017 workshop
+Scala.js project base for Scala World 2017 workshop - the Client-Server vesion

 # Getting started
 First of all make sure you have the necessary tools installed.
 You'll need the following: